technicalsimple/contact-package/README.md

 * Laravel 5.5 and up Uses package auto discovery feature, no need to edit the config/app.php file.

-Laravel 5.4 and below Add the package to your application service providers in config/app.php file.
+* Laravel 5.4 and below Add the package to your application service providers in config/app.php file.

-    ```php
     'providers' => [

         ...